fossas/fossa-cli/docs/walkthroughs/analysis-target-configuration.md

 ## Target Filtering for Submodules

-For some package manager, you may have submodules or sub-projects within a single project that you are analyzing.
-And you may want to analyze only specifics sub project in some cases.
+For some package managers, you may have submodules or sub-projects within a single project that you are analyzing and you may want to analyze only specifics sub project in some cases.

 Here is example with gradle: